-Assuming a rack rate admission fee of \$17.50 based on our analysis of the hotel waterpark market, water/snow park admission revenue totaled \$6.3 million.
+Assuming a rack rate admission fee of \$22.50 based on our analysis of the hotel waterpark market and the uniqueness of this attraction, waterpark admissions revenue totaled \$4.4 million.
 Obviously promotional rates would be available for various hotel guests, but not considered in the water/snow park revenue calculation.
-The details of the revenue calculation are shown below: